 7 – Capo d’Otranto

 The lighthouse of Capo d’Otranto is Italy’s most eastern point located in Otranto.
 It marks the point where the Adriatic and the Ionian Sea meet.
 Use google maps to find the exact spot where you can park your car.
 A small path leads you down to the lighthouse and you can make several stops on the way there to find your perfect shot.
 Mine was on the final straight with a bit of a distance to the object.
 The handrail should guide you right into the lighthouse.
-I was there during sunset and the colors of the sky were just amazing.
+I was there during sunset and the colours of the sky were just amazing.
 The second image was taken from above.
 The plus: there’s a restaurant to dine after you finished your photo shooting.